sadityakumar9211/thegraph-nft-marketplace/README.md

 <img width="1278" alt="image" src="https://user-images.githubusercontent.com/78147198/184471278-42e393d0-db94-4577-bdc9-328510b777c0.png">

-**Blockchain** being an immutable ledger and with decentralized nature has a great potential for increasing the security, privacy and efficiency of Medical Health Record keeping systems.
-Currently existing solutions rely on centralised database which are susceptible to *Ransomware attacks, Denial of Service(DoS) attacks and also have significant counterparty risks*.
-Some decentralized solutions are also exist but some of them are not really decentralized that are based on private or permis- sioned blockchain, while some which are based on public blockchain have not properly addressed the performance and scalability issues.

-The proposed system is based on EVM compatible public blockchains using IPFS as a decentralized file storage solution and uses 2048 bit RSA encryption to encrypt the IPFS HASH of file metadata on the client-side before uploading the HASH on the blockchain.
+**Blockchain** developed the idea of NFTs and introduced digital ownership of certain assets.
+This is because tokens are not exchangeable which makes it possible to establish property ownership in digital art.

+NFT marketplace is a digital platform to create and trade digital assets.
+There are several marketplaces to create, sell, buy and trade NFTs.
+This is one small implementation of such platforms.
+The platform can allow you to buy and sell NFTs.
+You can also withdraw funds which you earned after selling the NFTs.
 For supporting fast and complex queries this system uses a decentralized indexing protocol *The Graph*.
 The smart contract is currently deployed on *Rinkeby Testnet*.

-With this system patients can access their medical records anytime anywhere without the counterparty risk from centralized entity.
-This system also features QR code for sharing of medical files from patients to doctors.
-With the proposed implementation the decentralized medical record keeping system provides increased security and privacy compared to centralized systems without loss of significant performance or scalability benefits.

-### Read the detailed description of the project [here](https://ipfs.infura.io/QmZtqbqPkm74j43Lhwd93fvDXCDCdYB8y8Gnaayc1f9LWG)

 ### The links to other repositories of this project is at the top.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>